SatoshiumAI/.github/principles.md

 make it a reliable base layer for systems that require long-term trust minimization.

-Where appropriate, Satoshium aligns with Bitcoin as a foundational layer.
+Where appropriate, Satoshium aligns with Bitcoin as a root layer of trust.

 ---

 ## 🧬 4.
 Accountability Matters

-Autonomous systems should operate within clear boundaries.
+Autonomous systems should operate within explicit and reviewable boundaries.

 Where agents or automated processes are used, they should aim to be:
 - understandable